RodEfraim/DynamicSpriteCollecting/README.md

 ## Running the Game

-Navigate to the local directory where all the files from this repository are located and run the python game on the terminal.
+Download all the files from this repo onto a local directory.
+On the terminal, nagivate to the local directory hosting all these files and run the main.py file using the command below:

 ```
-python spriteCollecting.py
+python main.py
 ```

 ### Example Run